 2 – Learn from competitors

 Pretend to buy from your competitors and see whether their products or services are clear or confusing.

 Try and learn about competitors marketing efforts and how much effort it has taken them to make a master brand or individual brand successful.

 If the category has numerous competitors, you will probably find that both approaches have been used – review which ones have been more successful or seem to work.
 The amount a business can learn from competitors is enormous.

 Understand clearly the vision for where the business will go ten years from now.

-Granted businesses can branch out into unexpected areas as new opportunities arise, but as a rule of thumb, a small business will fundamentally be driven by a core set of skills (primarily built on the owner’s passions and skill sets) and will tend to stick close to these.
+Granted, businesses can branch out into unexpected areas as new opportunities arise.
+Still, as a rule of thumb, a small business will fundamentally be driven by a core set of skills (primarily built on the owner’s passions and skillsets) and will tend to stick close to these.

 Build the brand architecture to cater for this vision and the most likely future scenarios.

 - Are all the potential products and services marketed towards similar market segments or different ones?